l00ma/OctoPrint-roomTemp/README.md

+# Display room temperature for 3D Printing
-# Plugin that displays room temperature on navbar
+## Plugin that displays room temperature on navbar
 Based on OctoPrint-NavbarTemp by imrahil (https://github.com/imrahil/OctoPrint-NavbarTemp)

 This plugin displays room temperature on navbar via a ds18b20 sensor connected to pin n°4 of your raspberry Pi